boltops-tools/ufo-docs/_docs/config/state.md

 order: 9
 ---

 You can configure where UFO stores state.
-UFO only uses state to store the Docker base image.
-This is only used if you're using the [Base Docker Image feature]({% link _docs/features/base-docker-image.md %})
+UFO only stores state specifically if you're using the [Base Docker Image feature]({% link _docs/features/base-docker-image.md %}).

 ## Example

-By default, UFO will create an `ufo` CloudFormation stack and create a managed s3 bucket to store state.
-You can use your own s3 bucket though if you prefer by configuring this setting:
+By default, UFO will create a `ufo` CloudFormation stack and create a managed s3 bucket to store the state.
+You can use your own s3 bucket, though, by configuring this setting:

 .ufo/config.rb